 Whereas Aspergillus Niger is a species of black mold that can grow in a home and produce less acute health effects compared to Stachybotrys Chartarum.
 The health effects associated with this type of black mold species can include aggravation to allergies and asthma, and potential infections of the respiratory system.

-Can Black Mold Make You Sick
+Can Black Mold Make You Sick?

 If black mold is found growing and thriving inside of your home, will this mold likely make you sick upon exposure?
 The overall concerns that surround mold and exposure to different species of mold in a home, has led to increasing concern about the effects that the mold can contribute to human health.
-Many healthcare professionals, particularly allergists and immunologists are seeing an increase in patients that have mold-related sicknesses.
+Many healthcare professionals, particularly allergists and immunologists are seeing an increase in patients that have mold-related illnesses.
 When mold develops inside of a home, including black mold, it will become toxic to your health as the mold begins to emit mold spores and toxins into the air, such as mycotoxins, that can become ingested into the human body and into the lungs.

 Contact time between an individual and mold spores and toxins produced from black mold can lead to a person becoming sick, especially after continual contact time in the environment.
 The Environmental Protection Agency (EPA) stated that mold (including black mold) will ultimately produce allergens and irritants into the air, and when exposure to these airborne pollutants occurs either through inhalation or through touching them on surfaces it can cause an allergic reaction that will provoke allergy-like symptoms.
 Thus, we can answer the question, “can mold make you sick?” with an affirmative yes.